 The Flight Edit crew visually verifies the cultural, topographic, and obstacle data.
-Charts are generally flightchecked every four years.
+Charts are generally flight-checked every four years.
 This review includes checking for any obstruction that has been recently built, altered, or dismantled without proper notification.

-Obstacles less than Sectional Charts, Terminal Area (TACs) and Caribbean Charts (CACs) typically show Λ 1000'AGL. man-made obstacles extending more than 200' Above Ground Level (AGL), or more than 299' AGL in yellow city tint.
-Features considered to be hazardous obstacles to low-level Obstacles 1000' AGL flight are; smokestacks, tanks, factories, lookout towers, and antennas, etc. or greater.
+Sectional Charts and Terminal Area (TACs) typically show man-made obstacles extending more than 200' Above Ground Level (AGL), or more than 299' AGL in yellow city tint.
+Obstacles may be lit or unlit.
+Features considered to be hazardous obstacles to low-level flight are; smokestacks, tanks, factories, lookout towers, antennas, and wind turbines, etc.